alhajee/ckan/doc/maintaining/datastore.rst

 3. Test the set-up
 ==================

 The DataStore is now set-up.
-To test the set-up, (re)start CKAN and run the following command to list all DataStore resources::
+To test the set-up, (re)start FMLD and run the following command to list all DataStore resources::

  curl -X GET "http://127.0.0.1:5000/api/3/action/datastore_search?resource_id=_table_metadata"